For Putin, victory in Syria is personal as well as political | The Japan Times

 There are hopes the two leaders can at least agree to a cease-fire at the talks.
 But Erdogan is unlikely to dent the Russian leader’s resolve to back the regime in its offensive to recapture the last rebel stronghold in Syria.

-For Putin, observers say, victory in Syria is not just political, it is personal.
+For Putin, observers say, victory in Syria is not just political, it’s personal.

 “Putin’s rise as a masterful strategist is associated with Syria,” said Yury Barmin, a Middle East analyst at the Russian International Affairs Council, established to advise the Kremlin.